Humanoid-Human/ssg/README.md

 # ssg
 Simple static site generator.

 By default, the source (Markdown) goes in `src`, and the output goes in `_site`.
 These paths can be configured.

 ssg uses the GFM extension to CommonMark.

 ## Usage
 `ssg init`: Initializes the current directory.
 This command generates the `_site`, `src`, and `include` directories, as well as `ssg.conf`.

 `ssg build`: Builds all source files.
 This command will remove everything in `_site`, and rebuild using the contents of `src`.

 `ssg server`: Runs `ssg build` and then starts a localhost server for previewing the site, on port 8000 by default.

 ## Directory Structure
-- `src`: Stuff that should be processedby the tool, typically MarkDown files.
+- `src`: Stuff that should be processed by the tool, typically MarkDown files.
-- `static`: Stuff that should be included in the site but not processed, such as images, css files, and robots.txt.
-The contents of this directory are copied directly to `_site` on build.
+- `static`: Stuff that should be included in the site but not processed, such as images, css files, etc.
-- `include`: Stuff that is used for includes in files in `src`.
+- `include`: Stuff that is included into files in `src`.
 - `_site`: The generated site.
+Do not edit files in this directory, as it is removed and re-created when the `ssg build` or `ssg server` is run.
-- `ssg.conf`: Configuration file
+- `ssg.conf`: Configuration file.

 ## Configuration
 Configure stuff in `ssg.conf`.
 There exist the following options: